uf-reef-avl/multilauncher/README.md

 -Python 2.7: Version of Python

+-Paramiko: SSH utility used to contact remote machines

--Openssh: Underlying SSH program used
+-Openssh: Underlying SSH program used to receive connections from remote machines

 -PyCharm: IDE used

 -QtDesigner: Used to create base .ui files

+-PyInstaller: Used to create the compiled executable

 <a name="Authors"/>